-This Authorization to Self-Schedule Capacity ("Authorization") of "Owner"), effective this day of, 20, hereby authorizes PJM Interconnection, L.C. ("PJM") to self-schedule on its behalf as ("Product type"), the capacity associated with a specific generating unit ("Unit"), which it will own or control for a portion of the delivery year from June 1 to May 31, 20 to 20 ("Delivery Year"), with the ollowing other party or parties owning or controlling the Unit for the balance of such delivery vear (if known): "Other Owners").
-Owner states that it will own or control the Unit during the period(s) within he Delivery Year from// to// and any additional periods listed hereafter:
+This Authorization to Self-Schedule Capacity ("Authorization to Self-Sch zation") of ("Owner"), effective this day of, 20, hereb y authorizes PJM Interconnection, L.L.C. ("PJM") to self-schedule on its behalf as ("Produ ct type"), the capacity associated with a specific generating unit ("I Unit"), which it will own or control for a portion of the delivery year from June 1 to May 31, 20 to 20 ("Delivery Year"), with the following other party or parties owning or controlling the e Unit for the balance of such delivery year (if known): ("Other Owners").
+Owner states that it will own or contr ol the Unit during the period(s) within the Delivery Year from/ to/ and d any additional periods listed hereafter: